-In this paper we have proposed the introduction of redundant intercon nect as a post-routing optimization for manufacturing yield, reliability and process variation robustness improvement.
-We have formulated the problem as a variant of the classic NP-hard 2-edge connectivity augmen tation (in a Manhattan plane and under a given wirelength budget) and proposed both practical integer program formulations and a well-scalingreedy algorithm which comes within 1-2% of the optimum on the aver age.
-We have presented experimental results on both randomly generateand industry testcases with up to 1,000 terminals showing that:

-- Our methods outperform best known 2-edge connectivity augmentation algorithms in both solution quality and runtime for the practically relevant wirelength budgets. - Significant increase in reliability (as measured by the percentage of biconnected tree edges) and simultaneous decreases in maximum sink delay and delay variation due to process variability can be achieved with very small increases in wirelength.
+In this paper, we have proposed the introduction of redundant interconnect as a postrouting optimization for manufacturing yield, reliability, and process variation robustness improvement.
+We have formulated the problem as a variant of the classic NP-hard 2-edge connectivity augmentation and proposed both practical integer program formulations and a well-scaling greedy algorithm which comes within 1%-2% of the optimum on the average.
+Experiments on both randomly generated and industry testcases show that our methods achieve a significant increase in reliability (as measured by the percentage of biconnected tree edges) with very small increases in wirelength.
+Furthermore, SPICE simulations show that redundant interconnect also decreases maximum sink delay and delay variation due to process variability.